 Although it seems strange, cream cheese really does work in a salad!
 Its savory taste complements the slightly sweet figs, and when balanced out with the tangy balsamic dressing, makes for a wonderful salad, any time of the year.
 Croutons may be substituted for the granola topping.

-2 tbsp cream cheese. split into 1/4 tsp bits
+2 tbsp block-style Neûfchatel or fat-free cream cheese, split into 1/4 tsp bits

 2 tbsp crunchy granola